-Great Basin Outdoor School hosts all overnight programs at Camp Galilee located directly on the eastern shore of Lake Tahoe.
+Great Basin Outdoor School hosts all overnight programs at Camp Galilee on the eastern shore of Lake Tahoe.
 This site offers spectacular views, heated cabins, and easy access to hiking trails and beautiful beaches providing the ideal place to explore nature.
-Single Day Science Excursions take place at a few different locations depending on the school's wishes.
-Some examples include Spooner Lake, Zephyr Cove, and Galena Creek.
+Single day science excursions take place at several sites including Galena Creek and Spooner Lake.

 2. How much do field trips cost?

-Overnight Science Programs range in cost from $80 - $200 per student depending on the length of stay.
-Single Day Science Excursion prices are based on the activities and location of the field trip.
+Overnight science camps range from $100 - $225 per student depending on the length of stay.
+Single day science excursion prices are based on the activities and location of the field trip.
 Please contact us for more information.

 3. How Long are field trips?

-Spring and Fall programs are typically 4 days and 3 nights.
-During the winter season groups can choose between two days and one night, or three days and two nights.
-We also offer Single Day Science Excursions that your school can participate in during normal school hours.
+Best spring and fall programs are 4 days and 3 nights and winter ecology and snowshoe trips are 3 days and 2 nights with shorter trips also available.
+We also offer single day science excursions that your school can participate in during normal school hours.